Introduction

 Life Cycle Assessment

-Life Cycle Assessment (LCA) is a comprehensive tool for evaluating the environmental impacts of a project or product.
-LCA examines all stages, from raw material extraction to disposal or recycling.
-This method helps project managers identify areas with the highest environmental impact, compare alternative materials or processes, and make informed decisions to reduce overall environmental footprint.
-LCA results often reveal unexpected impact areas, allowing for targeted improvements in project sustainability.
+Life Cycle Assessment is a method to assess the environmental impacts of a project or product throughout its entire life cycle.
+This includes all stages, from raw material extraction to disposal or recycling.
+Project managers can use LCA to identify the stages with the highest environmental impact, compare the impacts of different materials or processes, and make decisions to reduce the overall environmental footprint of the project.
+LCA can also help identify unexpected areas of impact and target improvements in the sustainability of the project.

 Sustainability impact matrix

-Project managers can use this matrix to evaluate the relative importance of different sustainability factors, identify areas requiring immediate attention or improvement, and communicate sustainability priorities to stakeholders.
+Project managers can use the sustainability impact matrix to assess and prioritise sustainability aspects of a project, identify areas that require immediate attention or improvement, and communicate sustainability priorities to stakeholders.

 Green project management software